GIScience/gis-training-resource-center/spanish/_sources/content/Module_3/en_module_3_public_health_ex_1.md

 % This step is not necessary

-4. Let's take a look at the new layer by opening the attribute table.
+4. Let's take a look at the new layer we just created including the healthsite capacities by opening the attribute table.
     - <kbd>Right-Click</kdd> on the layer and open the attribute table.
     - In the attribute table, if you scroll to the right, you will see the new columns with the information we added using the "join attributes by field value"-tool.
     - Sort the attribute table for the new columns.
 As you can see, not every feature has information about the capacity.